 where $s_2^\prime=s_2\oplus1$.
 By XOR-ing Equation~\ref{fault-free} and Equation~\ref{faulty}, we can obtain the differential:

-Substituting the values into the equations, we can find that Equation~\ref{difeq} is valid.
-Note that in the no control model, the adversary has no knowledge about the fault location.
+Substituting the values into Equation~\eqref{difeq}, we can find that the expression holds true.
+Note that in the no-control model, the adversary has no knowledge about the fault location.
 Suppose the fault is injected at $s_2$, but the adversary misidentifies the fault location as $s_3$, resulting in the following differential equation instead:

 Substituting the values into the equation, it shows that the wrong value is revealed for $s_2$ due to the misidentification.
 Thus, it is important to identify the correct fault location, under the no control model, to ensure that the valid differential can be derived.
-There are a number of methods to identify the fault location.
-Signature-based method is one of the most popular methods to identify the fault location.
-One can refer to \cite{maitraetal2015,maitraetal2017,siddhantietal2017} for the details of signature-based method.
+There are several methods to identify the fault location, with the signature-based method being one of the most popular.
+One can refer to \cite{maitraetal2015, maitraetal2017, siddhantietal2017} for the details of signature-based method.